charliecalvert/CloudNotes/javascript-guide/Sockets.md

 This page is primarily about socket.io.
 There are however, several different options available:

 - [WebSocket](http://www.websocket.org/aboutwebsocket.html) is part of HTML5.
 It keeps a channel open between the server and client.
 Traditional, connections are open only when we make an ajax call, and are closed after the call.
 WebSockets are always open, hence real-time updates can be sent along them.
 - socket.io.
 That is what we use here.

 -

-##Polling
+## Polling
 WebSockets keep the connection open constantly.
 It is not polling to see if there are more messages, it stays open.
 Libraries such as **socket.io** will automatically fall back on polling if the socket is not kept open.

-##Ports
+## Ports

 Web Sockets use ports 80 and 443, where 443 is https.

-##A socket io example.
+## A socket io example.

 We can start with a standard express application.
 We will need to modify: